 The Compensation Committee annually completes a risk assessment of the Company’s compensation programs.

-A policy prohibiting hedging and pledging of company stock by directors or officers was implemented.
+The Company has a policy prohibiting hedging and pledging of Company stock by directors or officers.

 All equity compensation plans, such as our stock option plans, have been approved by shareholders.

-Shareholders owning at least 25% of the outstanding common shares have the right to call special shareholder meetings.
+Shareholders owning at least 25% of our outstanding common shares have the right to call special shareholder meetings.